hlzh00/MSE1065-OCP-Project/README.md

-To run the notebook yourself, I recommend creating a new conda virtual environment.
+To run the notebook yourself, I recommend creating a new virtual environment.

 Once your virtual env is activated, download the v1 folder, cd into the folder, and use command: